MadCap Flare 2024: The Definitive Guide

 Also included is a quick reference list of keyboard shortcuts and an innovative task index.
 Each section includes sample test questions and answers so you can review what you’ve learned.
 If you want to use Flare like a pro, this is your guide.

-This 560 page guide covers all of the new features in Flare 2022, including:
+This 568 page guide covers all of the new features in Flare 2024, including publishing to Xyleme Syndicate and reducing menu flicker in HTML5 targets.

 "The Bible to Madcap Flare.”